Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 - Eating too much at once

-Most of these cases resolve on their own without treatment.
-Vets may prescribe anti-emetic drugs (e.g. metoclopramide) to give your cat relief.
+Acute vomiting usually resolves without treatment.
+Consider seeing a vet, as they can prescribe anti-emetic drugs (e.g. metoclopramide) to give your cat relief.

-What Should I Do If My cat Is Vomiting More Than 2 Days?
+What if My Cat Vomits More Than 2 Days?

-If your cat vomits more than 2-3 days then it’s time to see a vet.
-Chronic vomiting can lead to dehydration and may be a sign of a serious illness.
+Chronic vomiting can lead to dehydration and be a sign of serious illness.